 The following are the 12 basic steps in a Michigan divorce.
-This is a general guide to the divorce process in the entire state of Michigan.
+This is a general guide to the divorce process in Michigan, but they vary slightly in Oakland, Macomb and Wayne Counties.
 Due to the facts of your case, there may be additional steps or some of the steps may be avoided.
-If you have any questions, please call us at (248) 584-0400 or check out our common divorce terminology page.
+If you have any questions, please call us at 248.584.0400 or check out our common divorce terminology page.

 The Complaint states the basic facts about the parties, such as names of the parties and their minor children, the dates of marriage and separation and a statement that there has been a breakdown in the marital relationship.
 The Complaint must also state that the party filing the Complaint has lived in Michigan for 180 days and in the county in which they are filing for 10 days.
 You will need to sign the Complaint for Divorce.